wandb/docs/docs/guides/prompts_platform.md

 ---
 # LLMs

+:::info
+✨ Introducing Weave: Track, Debug, Evaluate & Monitor Generative AI Applications.
+To learn more, find the docs for Weave here: [wandb.me/weave](https://wandb.me/weave)].
+:::

 Evaluating the performance of Large Language Models (LLMs) can be difficult.
 Use W&B Prompts and LLM Monitoring to streamline the evaluation process, providing a visual way to analyze your generative models.

-:::info
-Looking for W&B Weave?
-W&B's suite of tools for Generative AI application building?
-Find the docs for weave here: [wandb.me/weave](https://wandb.github.io/weave/).
-:::

 ## Visualize